-Pokémon Legends: Arceus is available to preorder at Best Buy
+Preorder Pokémon Legends: Arceus now!

 Pokémon Legends: Arceus Preorder: Physical copy

-So far, we've only seen one retailer put up a listing for Pokémon Legends: Arceus physical Nintendo Switch copies.
-This will no doubt expand as time goes on and there could end up being special Nintendo Switch bundles or limited editions of the game that'll also be available for preorder, so stay tuned.
+Pokémon Legends: Arceus is an exciting new direction for the series, so be sure to get your hands on it on day one.
+You can preorder Pokémon Legends: Arceus now at Best Buy and Amazon below, but there's no doubt that there could be special Nintendo Switch bundles or limited editions of the game coming soon, so stay tuned.

-Pokémon Legends: Arceus is currently set to release for the Nintendo Switch at some point in early 2022, though this could shift, given the state of the world and game development being affected by the ongoing global pandemic.
+Pokémon Legends: Arceus will release on Nintendo Switch on January 28, 2022, though this could shift, given the state of the world and game development being affected by the ongoing global pandemic.
 When it is available, it could end up being one of the best Nintendo Switch games on the platform, depending on just what Game Freak brings to the table in this wild departure.

 We may earn a commission for purchases using our links.
 Learn more.